CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 1. Observe the output of the console application.

     > You should see a list of documents grouped by "pages" of results.
 You should also see a continuation token associated with each page of results.
 This token can be used if you are in a client-server scenario where you need to continue a query that was executed earlier.

 1. Click the **🗙** symbol to close the terminal pane.

+### Observe How Partitions Are Accessed in a Cross-Partition Query

+1. In the Visual Studio Code window, double-click the **Student.cs** file to open an editor tab for the file.

+1. Replace the existing **Student** class implementation with the following code:

+    ```csharp
+    public class Student
+    {
+        public string studentAlias { get; set; }
+        public int age { get; set; }
+        public int enrollmentYear { get; set; }
+        public int projectedGraduationYear { get; set; }

+        public FinancialInfo financialData { get; set; }

+        public class FinancialInfo
+        {
+            public double tuitionBalance { get; set; }
+        }
+    }
+    ```

+1. In the Visual Studio Code window, double-click the **Program.cs** file to open an editor tab for the file.

+1. Locate the **Main** method and delete any existing code:

+    ```csharp
+    public static async Task Main(string[] args)
+    {

+    }
+    ```

+1. Replace the **Main** method with the following implementation:

+    ```csharp
+        public static async Task Main(string[] args)
+        {
+            using (DocumentClient client = new DocumentClient(_endpointUri, _primaryKey))
+            {
+                await client.OpenAsync();

+                Uri collectionLink = UriFactory.CreateDocumentCollectionUri(_databaseId, _collectionId);

+                FeedOptions options = new FeedOptions
+                {
+                    EnableCrossPartitionQuery = true
+                };

+                string sql = "SELECT * FROM students s WHERE s.academicStatus.suspension = true";

+                IDocumentQuery<Student> query = client
+                    .CreateDocumentQuery<Student>(collectionLink, sql, options)
+                    .AsDocumentQuery();

+                int pageCount = 0;
+                while(query.HasMoreResults)
+                {
+                    await Console.Out.WriteLineAsync($"---Page #{++pageCount:0000}---");
+                    foreach(Student result in await query.ExecuteNextAsync())
+                    {
+                        await Console.Out.WriteLineAsync($"Enrollment: {result.enrollmentYear}\tBalance: {result.financialData.tuitionBalance}\t{result.studentAlias}@consoto.edu");
+                    }
+                }
+            }
+        }
+    ```

+    > We are creating a cross-partition query here that may (or may not) have results for each partition key.
+Since this is a server-side fan-out and we are not filtering on a partition key, the search will be forced to check each partition.
+You can potentially have pages returned that have no results for partition keys that do not have any matching data.

+1. Save all of your open editor tabs.

+1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the output of the console application.

+    > You should see a list of documents grouped by "pages" of results.
+Scroll up and look at the results for **every page**.
+You should also notice that there is at least one page that does not have any results.
+This page occurs because the server-side fan-out is forced to check every partition since you are not filtering by partition keys.
+The next few examples will illustrate this even more.

+1. Click the **🗙** symbol to close the terminal pane.

+1. Within the **ExecuteLogic** method, locate the following line of code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.academicStatus.suspension = true";
+    ```

+    Replace that code with the following code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14000";
+    ```

+    > This new query should return results for most partition keys.

+1. Save all of your open editor tabs.

+1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the results of the execution.

+    > You will notice in the results that one page exists that does not have any relevant data.
+This occurs because there's at least one partition that does not have any data that matches the query specified above.
+Since we are not filtering on partition keys, all partitions much be checked as part of the server-side fan-out.

+1. Click the **🗙** symbol to close the terminal pane.

+1. Within the **ExecuteLogic** method, locate the following line of code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14000";
+    ```

+    Replace that code with the following code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14950";
+    ```

+    > This new query should return results for most partition keys.

+1. Save all of your open editor tabs.

+1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the results of the execution.

+    > Now only 54 records will match your query.
+They are pretty evenly distributed across the partition keys, so you will only see one page without results.

+1. Click the **🗙** symbol to close the terminal pane.

+1. Within the **ExecuteLogic** method, locate the following line of code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14950";
+    ```

+    Replace that code with the following code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14996";
+    ```

+    > This new query should return results for most partition keys.

+1. Save all of your open editor tabs.

+1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the results of the execution.

+    > Only 3 records match this query.
+You should see more empty pages.

+1. Click the **🗙** symbol to close the terminal pane.

+1. Within the **ExecuteLogic** method, locate the following line of code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14996";
+    ```

+    Replace that code with the following code:

+    ```csharp
+    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14998";
+    ```

+    > This new query should return results for most partition keys.

+1. Save all of your open editor tabs.

+1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the results of the execution.

+    > Only 1 record matches this query.
+You should see every multiple empty pages.

+1. Click the **🗙** symbol to close the terminal pane.